 Imagine a road with no street signs to point the way.
 How would you follow the right route if you didn’t have a sign showing you which way to go?

 Transition words are the road signs in writing.
-And great transitions help your reader follow your train of thought without becoming bogged down trying to discern your meaning.
-Words and phrases like “similarly”, “nevertheless”, “in order to”, “likewise”, “as a result”, show the relationships between your ideas and can help illustrate agreement, contrast or show cause and effect.
+They help readers follow your train of thought without becoming bogged down trying to discern your meaning.

-An example of a transition
+Here’s an example of a well-placed transition:

 Take the following two sentences.
 Which one reads more fluidly?